Livit/django-GDPR/README.md

 5. You should now be able to run tests: `python runtests.py`

 ## Summary of changes in this fork:
+- no changes to the data model.
+This means future migration to the upstream python3 version should be theoretically as easy as changing deps links and running `manage.py migrate`
 - ran `3to2` utility on entire project
 - removed typing instructions that were incompatible with python2
 - removed vast majority of functionality except simple hash-based anonymizers